bnomei/autoloader-for-kirby/README.md

 ## This package is NOT a kirby plugin

-This is a composer package because that actually makes it easier to setup and does not mess with the loading order of extensions.
-Being a package it also can be used not only for local plugins but also in plugins published online.
+- This is a composer package because that actually makes it easier to setup and does not mess with the loading order of extensions.
+- Being a package it also can be used not only for local plugins but also as a composer dependency within plugins published online.

 ### Autoloading of extensions